Satellite sessions programme WFPH2020

 Protecting the most vulnerable against 2020-21 influenza: the opening move

+Currently there is an official start to influenza surveillance activities in several countries of the Northern Hemisphere.
 The 2020-21 influenza season is expected to be exceptional, as influenza virus will co-circulate with the SARS-CoV-19.
-In this Symposium different stakeholders are invited to discuss the most appropriate innovative tactics to minimize the burden of both influenza and COVID-19 from the global Public Health perspective.
+In this Symposium different stakeholders are invited to discuss the most appropriate innovative tactics to minimize the burden of both influenza and COVID-19 from the global public health perspective.

 The 2020-21 influenza season begins.
 What should we expect from the increased vaccine demand?